OmniTurn CNC Lathes Made in Oregon

 No yellow "Control On" lamp or no display on monitor

-NOTE: Blue text links to pictures; click picture to close.
+NOTE: Light blue text links to pictures; click picture to close.

 No yellow "Control On" lamp: